 I know what it’s like to feel stuck in your career.
 I used to wonder if I’d spend my whole life on an endless hamster wheel of jobs that simply paid the bills.
 After a layoff motivated me to try to get my freelance writing career off the ground, the first few months were a depressing series of unanswered pitches and submissions.
 But to my surprise, within a year, I was making six figures and writing for publications like The Washington Post, Glamour, and Cosmo.
-Within two years, I was a digital nomad, and my income had doubled.
-Within three years, I’d held multiple editor positions at top publications.
-Since 2016, I’ve been helping other writers get their careers off the ground in the same way.
+Within two years, my income had doubled and I had a literary agent.
+Within three years, I’d edited for Teen Vogue, Vice, and Complex.
+Since 2016, I’ve been helping other writers get their careers off the ground.
 I’ve helped people get their first bylines in Playboy, Pop Sugar, and other popular publications.
-During a writing consulting call, I can explain the process of pitching and submitting, including details like how to come up with ideas, find editors’ contact info, and follow up.
+During a call, I can explain the process of pitching and submitting, including details like how to come up with ideas, find editors’ contact info, and get responses to your emails.
 I can also give you targeted feedback on improving and placing specific pieces of writing.
-At the end, I’ll send you a list of emails of editors to submit to based on your areas of focus.
+At the end, I’ll send a followup email with publications I recommend pitching to, information on how to pitch them, and resources for finding work.

 For PR people

 I hate to break it to you, but journalists find most of you annoying.
 Most.
 The majority of messages I get from PR people, I delete.
-But there are some PR people whose emails I always answer — and who I even get together with in person.
+But there are some PR people whose emails I always answer — and who I even reach out to myself when I need a source.
 Want to know their secret?
 Want to know how to pitch to journalists in a way that yields responses, and how to develop long-term relationships with them?
 Get in touch with me.
 (I’ve also worked in PR, by the way, so I feel your pain.)

 Becoming a digital nomad

 “I love working with Suzannah.
 She is one of the smartest and most creative people in the media sphere.
-Suzannah has a unique antenna for zeroing in on the current day narratives being discussed in society.
+Suzannah has a unique antenna for zeroing in on the current-day narratives being discussed in society.
 She is able to cut through the confusion of writing, developing, and/or pitching an article to help you get to the heart of what you are trying to communicate.
 From crafting the perfect blog post to guiding an article idea from a seed to publication, she understands the process.
 She has also helped me draft amazing and, more importantly, meaningful public speaking presentations.
 I seriously cannot say enough great things about her.
 She is simply the best.
-I hope to work with Suzannah for many years to come.” — Alison Haunss, Founder of Nuhanzi Life and The Working Woman Report
+I hope to work with Suzannah for many years to come.” — Alison Haunss, Founder of The Working Woman Report and Nuhanzi Life

 “I contacted Suzannah when I was first starting my freelance career, and I couldn’t recommend her services more.
 During our first consultation, she really listened to my ideas and desired career path.
 From there, she talked through some of my thoughts and instructed me on how to craft a pitch guaranteed to catch even the busiest editor’s attention.
 Since working with Suzannah, I’ve had pitches accepted by notable online magazines and have noticed a huge surge in confidence.” — Madison Medeiros, Freelance Writer